MikeGrace/Geek-Blog/_posts/2024-08-03-knowing-your-questions-the-key-to-effective-metrics-collection.md

 8. **Analyze Data:** Format and interpret the data to specifically address the identified questions.
 9. **Take Action:** Based on the insights gained from the data, take informed actions and aim to realize the value of these data-informed decisions.

-As you can see in the flowchart[^1], the metrics collection step is just one step of many on the journey to actionable insights.
+As you can see the metrics collection step is just one step of many on the journey to actionable insights.

 ## Beyond the Basics: Expanding Your Metrics Approach